philiparvidsson/revalkyr/README.md

 ## Why isn't there an @types similar repository for bindings in ReScript?

 First off, I just don't think the community is there yet.
 There hasn't been enough time for it to exist.
 Secondly, and more importantly, I think it might even be infeasible.
 For TypeScript, there is a definite set of types (albeit with tons of optinal fields and other seemingly random exceptions) that fit a given API.
 Because ReScript is so different from JavaScript, there are many, many different ways of doing things - giving you many options for how you want to set up your bindings - in particular, you probably want bindings that suit your style and codebase.
-In general: Use AI to automatically do things for you in the background while you work on your ReScript code bases.

 # What's the goal?